Authors, American -- Nevada -- 20th century

 Found in 6 Collections and/or Records:

-Overview Includes copy of his 1993 dissertation from University of Virginia; research files for his books, Reading the Roots: American Nature Writing before Walden" (he edited), John Muir's Last Journey, Rants from the Hill, and Raising Wild; also includes materials from the early years of The Association for the Study of Literature and the Environment (ASLE) where he...
+Overview Michael P. Branch is a professor of English at UNR.
+Includes copy of his 1993 dissertation from University of Virginia; research files for his books, Reading the Roots: American Nature Writing before Walden" (he edited), John Muir's Last Journey, Rants from the Hill, and Raising Wild; also includes materials from the early years of The Association for the...

 Identifier: AC 0583

-Abstract The collection consists of one Black Rock Press broadside featuring an unpublished poem by Joanne de Longchamps honoring Robert A. Hume on the occasion of his retirement from the University's English Department faculty.
+Abstract The collection consists of one Black Rock Press broadside featuring an unpublished poem by Joanne de Longchamps honoring Robert A. Hume on the occasion of his retirement from the University's English Department faculty (1975).

 Abstract Ronald M. James is an historian and former administrator of the Nevada State Historic Preservation Office (1983-2012) and author or editor of over a dozen books and numerous articles.
 He is known for his knowledge of Virginia City and writings on Nevada's Comstock Lode period as well as about the state's architectural history.
 In 2014, he was inducted into the Nevada Writers Hall of Fame.